ovh/docs/pages/public_cloud/public_cloud_databases/databases_06_restore_backup/guide.fr-fr.md

 ---
 title: Public Cloud Databases - How to restore a backup
 excerpt: Find out how to restore a backup
-updated: 2023-07-26
+updated: 2024-07-31
 ---

 ## Objective

-OVHcloud Databases as-a-service (DBaaS) allow you to focus on building and deploying cloud applications while OVHcloud takes care of the database infrastructure and maintenance.
+OVHcloud Databases as-a-service (DBaaS) allows you to focus on building and deploying cloud applications while OVHcloud takes care of the database infrastructure and maintenance.

 **This guide explains how to restore a backup of a database solution in the OVHcloud Control Panel.**